Maltby East ward

 Lifestyle and Specific Health Issues

 Over 80% of health and lifestyle indicators are worse (have higher rates) than Rotherham average.
-Additionally, two-thirds of indicators are significantly worse, particularly in terms of higher rates of emergency hospital admissions and premature deaths.
-The period the data relates to is shown as (a) to (f) below and explained in the notes.
+Additionally, around 60% of indicators are significantly worse, particularly in terms of higher rates of emergency hospital admissions, deaths from respiratory diseases and premature deaths.

-Compared to Rotherham average, Malty East ward is better (has lower rates/less):
+Compared to Rotherham average, Maltby East ward is better (has lower rates/less):

-Smoking prevalence at 15 years regular and regular or occasional (2014).
+Smoking prevalence at age 15 - regular or occasional smokers.

 In contrast Maltby East ward is worse for (has higher rates/more):